-The decrease in cash and cash equivalents can be attributed to net cash used in operations, investing and financing activities amounting to P479.2 million partially offset by higher foreign exchange rate difference in the cash and cash equivalents.
+The decrease in cash and cash equivalents can be attributed to net cash used in investing and financing activities amounting to P1.1 billion partially offset by cash generated from operating activities.

 (Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).